 15.1.
-RELATED PARTY BALANCES
+BALANCES WITH RELATED PARTIES

-Details of the balances receivable from and payable to Group companies, including senior management and the Board of Directors, and their main characteristics, are shown in note 6.
+Details of the balances receivable from and payable to Group companies, including senior management and the Board of Directors, and their main characteristics, are shown in Note 7.

-At 31 December 2023 there is a balance with the Sole Shareholder of 113,531.58 euros for an outstanding invoice issued to the Sole Shareholder.
+As at 31 December 2024 there is a balance with the Sole Shareholder amounting to EUR 74,919.43 for an outstanding invoice issued to the Sole Shareholder

-At 31 December 2023 there is a balance with the Sole Shareholder amounting to 27,881.41 euros corresponding to a provision for a rectifying invoice to the Sole Shareholder.
+At 31 December 2024 there is a balance with the Sole Shareholder amounting to 40,134.56 euros corresponding to a provision for a rectifying invoice to the Sole Shareholder.

-The breakdown of the balances at year-end 2023 and 2022 by category is as follows:
+The breakdown of the balances at year-end 2024 and 2023 by category is as follows: